CPimentelMx/VortoNeX-VNX-v2-/README.md

 # VortoNeX_v2
-The Full Nonlinear Vortex Tube-Vorton Method (FTVM; Pimentel, 2023) applied to a THICK body.
+The Full Non-linear Vortex Tube-Vorton Method (FTVM; Pimentel, 2023) applied to a THICK body.

 The concept of inviscid detached vorticity from the entire surface leads to the next generation CFD!